josephbreiting/rs485-tool/README.md

 # serial/rs485 tools | linux

 bootdisc of a barebones rs485/serial debugging system based on linux.
-Nothing other than what is needed, no X, no fluff, < 80 mb, just serial/rs485 communication tools that should run on any potato with a focus on serial and modbus communication.
+Nothing other than what is needed, no X, no fluff, < 80 mb, just serial/rs485 communication tools that should run on any potato with a focus on modbus debugging.

 ## rs485/rs232 tools
 ```